Princeton Neuroscience Institute: Founding

-The Princeton Neuroscience Institute was created in 2004 under the leadership of psychology professor Jonathan D. Cohen and molecular biology professor David Tank, who continue to serve as Co-Directors of the PNI.
-Jonathan Cohen joined Princeton in 1998 and specializes in cognitive neuroscience.
-He has been the director of the Center for the Study of Brain, Mind and Behavior since 2000.
+The Princeton Neuroscience Institute was created in 2004 under the leadership of psychology professor Jonathan D. Cohen and molecular biology professor David Tank, who served as Co-Directors of the PNI until 2023.
+Cohen joined Princeton in 1998 and specializes in cognitive neuroscience.
+He is the scientific director of the Scully Center for the Neuroscience of Mind and Behavior within the PNI.
 He has also directed the undergraduate certificate program in neuroscience since 2001.
 Cohen earned his M.D. from the University of Pennsylvania and a Ph.D. in Cognitive Psychology from Carnegie Mellon University.
 He did an internship and his residency in psychiatry at Stanford University School of Medicine.

-David Tank joined Princeton's faculty in 2001, where he specializes in physics-based measurement techniques to study the nervous system.
+Tank joined Princeton's faculty in 2001, where he specializes in physics-based measurement techniques to study the nervous system.
 Prior to Princeton, he was a researcher at Bell Laboratories from 1983 to 2001.
 He earned his Ph.D. in Physics from Cornell University is currently a member of the National Academy of Sciences.